hazelcast/hazelcast-jet/site/website/blog/2020-06-01-jdk-gc-benchmarks-part2.md

 interpolates the missing numbers.
 We also used `rebalance()` between the source and `flatMap`, spreading the data across the cluster.
 We applied rebalancing again before entering the main stage, keyed aggregation.
-Here rebalancing results in single-stage aggregation whereas Jet defaults to [two-stage aggregation](/docs/concepts/dag#group-and-aggregate-transform-needs-data-partitioning).
-It exhibited more predictable behavior in our benchmark.
 After the aggregation stage we first reduce the output to every millionth key-value pair and then send it to the logger.
 We used one billion data items and a keyset of half a billion.

 Same as on single-node, we tested both this pipeline, with a garbage-free aggregation, and a modified one with garbage-producing aggregation.